When Does Car Insurance Cover Theft?

 THEFT CLAIM TIP

 If you're still making payments on a stolen car, contact your lender immediately after filing your police report.
-Your lender needs to be kept in the loop since the title is involved.
-If you have gap insurance, it starts after your comprehensive payout to cover any remaining loan balance.
+Your lender needs to know right away because they technically co-own the car until the loan is paid off.
+If you have gap insurance, gap insurance pays the difference between what your auto insurer paid and what you still owe on the loan.

 Will a Theft Claim Raise Your Car Insurance Rates?